erikh2000/sl-react-ui/README.md

 But if you see a LICENSE file in a sub-directory of the repository, that license will apply to all files found in that directory.

-Also, avoid using fonts or other resources hosted from shared.wisp.studio.
+Also, avoid using fonts or other resources hosted from decentapps.net.
 The website has CORS rules that prevent resources to be served from pages that don't match either "localhost:3000" or one of my domains.
 You can circumvent this, e.g., downloading the file and re-hosting it.
-But some files at that website have licenses that I purchased which aren't transferable to you.
+But some files at that website have licenses that I purchased that aren't transferable to you.

 ### Contributing